keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 2.md

 CR 1/2 PB +2

 ***Regimented.***
-While the Hobgoblin is within 5ft of a friendly creature, it deals an extra 7 (2d6) damage on all of it's attacks.
+Once per turn, while the Hobgoblin is within 5ft of a friendly creature that isn't incapacitated, it deals an extra 7 (2d6) damage on all of it's attacks.

 **Actions.**

 ***Longsword.*** Melee Weapon Attack: +4 to hit, reach 5 ft., One Target.
 Hit: (1d10 + 2) Slashing damage.
 ***Crude Longrifle.*** Ranged Weapon Attack: +4 to hit, reach 60/180 ft., One Target.
 Hit: (1d12 + 2) Piercing damage.
 Reload(1)

+**Bonus Actions.**

 ***Reload.***
-The hobgoblin reloads.

-**Bonus Actions.**

-***Leadership.***
-*The Hobgoblin orders one of it's allies to make an attack.
-The target friendly creature may then use it's reaction to make an attack against the closest target.*
+*The hobgoblin reloads any firearms it is wielding.*

 #### The Path In
 Scene description.